Author Presentations & Writing Workshops:

 Writing Tips & Tricks:

 How do writers write an entire draft of a novel — and what can they do to make it better?
 Kelly will discuss some of the tips and tricks real writers use.
-Students will participate in exercises such as making boring sentences better, and twenty things that WON’T happen next in this book.
+Students will participate in exercises such as making boring sentences better and thwarting protagonist’s goals.
 Kelly will also answer real-life questions about what it’s like to be a writer.
 Works well for large assemblies as well as small workshops.
 Participatory.

 Other possible presentation topics: